VUMC-VMAC/GWAS_QC/README.md

 Note that if there were samples removed for heterozygosity in the autosomal pipeline they must be removed before uploading to the imputation server.
 However, this is not likely to occur.

+### TOPMed Imputation (X Chromosome)

+Upload in the same manner as autosomal variant files.

 ### Post-imptuation QC (X Chromosome)

 Unlike autosomal QC, post-imputation QC for the X chromosome is run in one step, using outputs from the autosomal QC.
+Thus, it must be run after the autosomal QC is complete.
+Also unlike autosomal post-imputation QC, this script can process all the ancestry subgroups in one run.

 Files needed for part 1 of post-imputation QC:
 - Singularity container